aglantzrbc/cryptoclustering/README.md

 - **Cluster Cryptocurrencies with K-means Using the PCA Data**

-K-Means was used again, this time to train the PCA-output data, to produce four clusters of the relationship between the the first two of three principal components (`PC1` and `PC2`).
+K-Means was used again, this time to train the PCA-output data, to produce four clusters of the relationship between the first two of three principal components (`PC1` and `PC2`).
 These two are used in a two-dimensional plot because they each explain more variance in the original dataset than `PC3`.
 See **Figure 4**.

 ![image](https://github.com/aglantzrbc/cryptoclustering/assets/127694342/ff4ba901-abb2-4d1f-b3d5-b730108d53a1)